randyawuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody adss execute permission to all users 8-james_bond adss all permissions to other users only.
 9-john_doe runs  chmod 753 hello
+10-mirro_permissions sets the mode of hello same as olleh